Herdenkingsring Cathelyne Van den Bulcke.

 De folkloristische Heksenstoet van Beselare, deelgemeente van Zonnebeke, is opgenomen in de Inventaris Vlaanderen voor Immaterieel Cultureel Erfgoed.
 Meer dan 1000 figuranten, jong en oud, brengen de sprookjesheksen en tovenaressen uit de plaatselijke legendes, zoals Sefa Bubbels en Calle Bletters, tot leven.
 In beeld: de heksenstoet van 2019.

-Beselare, Heksenstoet VZW
+Beselare, Heksenstoet vzw

 The folkloristic Witches’ Procession of Beselare, a sub-district of Zonnebeke, was included in the Flanders inventory for Intangible Cultural Heritage.
 Over 1000 performers, young and old, bring to life the fairytale witches and sorceresses from local legends, such as Sefa Bubbels and Calle Bletters.
 A view of the witches’ procession of 2019.